 SARAH HAARMANN grew up in Macungie, Pennsylvania and received training at the Lehigh Valley Charter High School for the Performing Arts under the direction of Kimberly Maniscalco.
-She graduated magna cum laude with a B.F.A in dance from Marymount Manhattan College in 2012.
+She graduated magna cum laude with a B.F.A. in dance from Marymount Manhattan College in 2012.
 Haarmann has had the pleasure of performing with Pam Tanowitz Dance, Jessica Lang Dance, Dylan Crossman Dans(ce), Pat Catterson, Denisa Musilova, and Bill Young.
-She joined MMDG as an apprentice in January 2017.
+She joined MMDG as an apprentice in January 2017 and became a full time company member in August 2017.

-ETHAN IVERSON (composer, arranger, piano) is one-third of The Bad Plus, a game-changing collective with Reid Anderson and David King.
+ETHAN IVERSON (composer, arranger, piano) was a founding member of The Bad Plus, a gamechanging collective with Reid Anderson and David King.
 The New York Times called TBP "...Better than anyone at melding the sensibilities of post-60's jazz and indie rock."
-TBP has performed in venues as diverse as the Village Vanguard, Carnegie Hall, and Bonnaroo; collaborated with Joshua Redman, Bill Frisell, and the Mark Morris Dance Group; and created a faithful arrangement of Stravinky's The Rite of Spring and a radical reinvention of Ornette Coleman's Science Fiction.
-In addition to TBP, Iverson participates in the critically-acclaimed Billy Hart quartet with Mark Turner and Ben Street and occasionally performs with an elder statesman like

-Albert "Tootie" Heath or Ron Carter.
-For a decade Iverson's blog "Do the Math" has been a repository of musician-to-musician interviews and analysis, which is surely one reason Time Out New York selected Iverson as one of 25 essential New York jazz icons: "Perhaps NYC's most thoughtful and passionate student of jazz tradition-the most admirable sort of artist-scholar."
-In 2017 Iverson is co-curating a major centennial celebration of Thelonious Monk at Duke University and in 2018 will be premiering an original piano concerto with the American Composers Orchestra.
-Several years ago Iverson was the Mark Morris Dance Group's musical director and is thrilled to be back in the pit for MMDG again!
+During his 17-year tenure TBP performed in venues as diverse as the Village Vanguard, Carnegie Hall, and Bonnaroo; collaborated with Joshua Redman, Bill Frisell, and the Mark Morris Dance Group; and created a faithful arrangement of Stravinky's The Rite of Spring and a radical reinvention of Ornette Coleman's Science Fiction.
+Iverson also has been in the critically-acclaimed Billy Hart quartet for well over a decade and occasionally performs with an elder statesman like Albert "Tootie" Heath or Ron Carter.
+For almost 15 years Iverson's blog Do the Math has been a repository of musician-to-musician interviews and analysis, surely one reason Time Out New York selected Iverson as one of 25 essential New York jazz icons: "Perhaps NYC's most thoughtful and passionate student of jazz tradition-the most admirable sort of artist-scholar."
+More recently Iverson has been writing about jazz for the New Yorker.
+In 2017 Iverson co-curated a major centennial celebration of Thelonious Monk at Duke University and in 2018 Iverson will be premiering an original piano concerto with the American Composers Orchestra and releasing a duo album with Mark Turner on ECM.
+Many years ago lverson was the Mark Morris Dance Group's musical director and is thrilled to be back in the pit for MMDG again!

-NICK KOLIN (lighting design) has designed Whelm, Words, and A Forest for MMDG, in addition to Pepperland, and is MMDG's light supervisor on tour.
-Recent dance projects include new works for Philadanco!, Art of Fugue with Syren Modern Dance, many collaborations with the Joffrey Ballet School, and lighting supervisor for Daniil Simkin's Intensio, Wendy Whelan's Restless Creature, the Apollo Theatre's Get on the Good Foot, Dance Heginbotham, Lincoln Center Festival, and NY City Center's Fall for Dance Festival.
+NICK KOLIN (lighting design) has designed Whelm, Words, A Forest, and Numerator for the Mark Morris Dance Group and tours with the Dance Group as lighting supervisor.
+Recent dance projects include new works for Philadanco!, Art of Fugue with Syren Modern Dance, many collaborations with the Joffrey Ballet School, and lighting supervisor for Daniil Simkin's Intensio, Wendy Whelan's Restless Creature, the Apollo Theatre's Get on the Good Foot, Dance Heginbotham, Lincoln Center Festival, and New York City Center's Fall for Dance Festival.
 Other projects include productions with the Cincinnati Ballet, Gotham Chamber Opera, Asolo Repertory Theater, Castillo Theater, and Signature Theatre.
 Kolin is an adjunct faculty member at Hunter College, where he is the resident lighting designer for the M.F.A. playwriting program.
 He holds an M.F.A. from New York University Tisch School of the Arts.